South Florida Bulls: 2010s

 The early 2010s brought lots of change to the university's athletic programs.
 Six new athletic facilities opened between 2011 and 2013: Corbett Soccer Stadium, USF Baseball Stadium, USF Softball Stadium, the Frank Morsani Football Practice Complex, the Pam and Les Muma Basketball Practice Center, and the Chowdhari Golf Center; plus extensive renovations were completed on the Yuengling Center, USF Track and Field Stadium, and USF Varsity Tennis Courts.
 The nearly $70 million project also included construction of recreational fields for baseball, softball, soccer, and more.
 In 2013, the new golf center became USF's first LEED certified athletics facility.
 The Yuengling Center was certified LEED Silver the following year.

-Following the Big East Conference realignment in 2013, USF found itself as a charter member of the new American Athletic Conference, where the Bulls still play today.
+Following the Big East Conference realignment in 2013, USF found itself as a charter member of the new American Athletic Conference (now known as the American Conference), where the Bulls still play today.
 The Bulls sailing team won their second ICSA national championship and the fifth team national championship in USF history in 2016 in the Offshore Large Boats competition and repeated as Offshore Large Boat champions in 2017.

 Also in 2017, USF launched the Bulls Unlimited channel on TuneIn, becoming the second school in the country to have its own 24/7 digital radio station.
-The station is available for free nationwide and carries live play-by-play coverage of all games in eight different sports plus highlights, shows, and more.
+The station is available for free worldwide and carries live play-by-play coverage of all games in eight different sports plus highlights, shows, and more.
 A second channel, Bulls Unlimited 2, was launched in 2019 and mostly carries game replays, as well as live game coverage when games are happening simultaneously in two sports.